 Phylogenetic networks are graphs used to represent evolutionary relationships between different taxa (e.g. species, languages or other evolving objects).
-They are a generalization of the well-known phylogenetic trees, which are restricted to representing tree-like evolution in which lineages split but cannot combine [7].
-Both unrooted, undirected as well as rooted, directed phylogenetic networks have been and are still being studied intensively [13, 25].
-Recently, there has been rising interest in semi-directed phylogenetic networks, which are unrooted and have undirected edges as well as directed edges (for an example, see Figure 1) [2, 8, 24, 31, 32, 38, 42].
-Essentially, these networks are defined in such a way that there is always some edge into which a root vertex can be inserted so that all of the undirected edges can then be directed so that a directed, acyclic phylogenetic network is obtained.
-The reason that semi-directed networks have become more popular is that the location of the root of a network can often not be identified from real data [29].
-Even so, rather than reverting to completely undirected networks, semi-directed networks do permit directed edges (called arcs) that can be used to represent so-called reticulations, in which two lineages combine into one lineage that is at the end of two arcs.
-Such reticulations are commonly used to model reticulate evolutionary events such as hybridization, introgression, recombination or lateral gene transfer, and there are approaches that can be used to identify such events from real data (see e.g. [38]).
-For example, the taxon M.leucophaeus in Figure 1 is below two arcs which indicate a reticulation event.
+They are a generalization of the well-known phylogenetic trees, which are restricted to representing tree-like evolution in which lineages split but cannot combine (Bapteste et al. 2013).
+Both unrooted, undirected as well as rooted, directed phylogenetic networks have been and are still being studied intensively (Elworth et al. 2019; Huson et al. 2010).
+Recently, there has been rising interest in semi-directed phylogenetic networks, which are unrooted and have undirected edges as well as directed edges (for an example, see Figure 1) Allman et al. (2024); Barton et al. (2022); Huebler et al. (2019); Linz and Wicke (2023); Martin et al. (2023); Solís-Lemus et al. (2017); Wu and Solís-Lemus (2024).
+The reason that semi-directed networks have become more popular is that the location of the root of a network can often not be identified from real data (Kong et al. 2022).
+Even so, rather than reverting to completely undirected networks, semidirected networks do permit directed edges (called arcs) that can be used to represent so-called reticulations, in which two lineages combine into one lineage that is at the end of two arcs.
+Such reticulations are commonly used to model reticulate evolutionary events such as hybridization, introgression, recombination or lateral gene transfer, and there are approaches that can be used to identify such events from real data (see e.g. Solís-Lemus et al. (2017)).
+For example, the taxon M.leucophaeus in Figure 1 is below two arcs which indicates a reticulation event.
+Essentially, semi-directed phylogenetic networks are defined as those networks that can be obtained from a directed phylogenetic network by forgetting the direction of all arcs, except for the arcs that represent reticulations, and suppressing the root.